 - Turnbull, Stephen (2014) "Ninja: An Invented Tradition?", Journal of Global Initiatives: Policy, Pedagogy, Perspective: Vol. 9: No. 1, Article 3

-Ninja with their main equipment (image credit)
+Ninja and some of their equipment (image credit)